Significant waits in our Emergency Department

 There are 121,000 smokers in Nottinghamshire and one person dies every week in the county from a smoking-related illness.
 We know that stopping smoking is hard but 70% of smokers when asked want to quit and 98% of children wish their parents would give up smoking.
 The benefits of stopping smoking are almost immediate: quitters will soon see reduced blood pressure, easier breathing and better circulation.
 This can mean a that current health conditions will improve, aiding recovering and preventing you returning to hospital as well as reducing the risk of future health problems.

-In October 2014 the Board of Directors signed up to the Nottinghamshire Tobacco Control Procedure, which involves having a smokefree site, in line with the National Institute for Health and Care Excellence (NICE) guidelines.
-The image below shows what Public Health England and Sherwood Forest Hospitals NHS Foundation Trust want to see.
+In October 2014 the Board of Directors signed up to the Nottinghamshire Tobacco Control Procedure, which involves having a smokefree site, in line with the National Institute for Health and Care Excellence (NICE) guidelines (opens in new window).

 If you know you are visiting our hospital sites we ask that you do not smoke onsite.
 If you are visiting a patient please support them to remain smokefree by not taking them out to smoke and removing any temptation for them to smoke e.g. take their cigarettes and lighter away.
 Please bear in mind that staff are not able to take patients out to smoke as they cannot leave the ward and have to support the smokefree site.